exonum/exonum-doc/src/advanced/consensus/specification.md

 **Arguments:** `prevote`.

-- Add `prevote` to the list of known `Prevote` messages for its proposal in `prevote.round`.
+- Add `prevote` to the list of known `Prevote` messages for the given proposal in `prevote.round`.
 - If: